Summer is over and a new semester has arrived. So, you're probably wondering: What should I be doing to prepare for college?

 If you start applying for scholarships now, it will be a lot easier to pay for school later!

-Begin by organizing your scholarship search, then apply for as many scholarships as possible.
+Begin by organizing your scholarship search, then apply for as many scholarships

 Talk to your family about your college budget so that everyone is on the same page and you can have specific financial aid goals in mind.